nikolalsvk/blog/content/blog/deploying-and-configuring-lightouse-ci-server/index.md

 ## EXTRA BONUS: Deploy lighthouse-server Automatically to Railway

 Let's connect `lighthouse-server` to Railway automatically whenever we push to the repo's main branch.
-This will be straightforward since all we need to do is to connect GitHub repo to a `lighthouse-server` Railway project in their UI.
+This will be straightforward since all we need to do is to connect the GitHub repo to a `lighthouse-server` Railway project in their UI.

 If you haven't already, now is a good time to publish your LHCI configuration we worked on in step 1.
 You can also use the one I have over at [`lighthouse-server` repo on GitHub](https://github.com/nikolalsvk/lighthouse-server).